penxio/penx/README.md

 ## Introduction

-An elegant App designed to help you capture, organize, and store your thoughts, tasks, ideas, and information
+A Local-first, Privacy-first place to store structure data.

 ## Features